Valkyria Revolution: Promotion and release

 The game was announced for PlayStation 4 in November 2015 alongside a PlayStation 4 version of Valkyria Chronicles.
 In August 2016, a PlayStation Vita version was also revealed.
 The game was released in Japan on January 19, 2017, and in North America and Europe in June 2017.
 For the Western releases, an Xbox One version was also released.
 The home console versions were made available both physically and digitally in the West, while the PlayStation Vita version was a digital-only title.
 A two-disc, official soundtrack was released alongside the game's Japanese release on January 19.

 In the Americas, pre-orders and limited launch copies of the physical PlayStation 4 and Xbox One versions came packaged as the “Vanargand Edition,” named after the in-game specialized unit of anti-Valkyria soldiers.
 It includes a metal pin emblazoned with the elite team’s insignia, a 12-track soundtrack by Mitsuda, and a special outer box.

 According to Sega, the reason they changed the title from the Japanese original was that a direct translation of Aoki Kakumei no Varukyuria ("Valkyria of the Blue Revolution") seemed "unwieldy" and difficult to handle graphically, while the punctuation in Valkyria: Azure Revolution also was a hindrance.
 Because of this, they decided to use a two-word title, similar to Valkyria Chronicles, but different enough that the two games would stand "equal but apart from each other".

-Four downloadable content (DLC) packs were released for free following the game's launch.
+Four downloadable content (DLC) packs were released for free following the game's launch, adding new items and scenarios.